 On January 4, 2018, the Company entered into a first amendment ("First Amendment") to the Pyramid Agreement.
 The First Amendment was effective December 31, 2017.
-The exploration area has been modified to a division into the Pyramid c) Pyramid property, Alaska (continued)
+The exploration area has been modified to a division into the Pyramid District Lands ("Pyramid Lands") and San Diego Bay District ("SDB Lands").
+The option period has been modified to (i) December 31, 2019 for the Pyramid Lands and (ii) December 31, 2020 for the SDB Lands.